+Level 1.
 Construction, Public Works and infrastructure is a complicated subject in government.
 It can be the responsibility of a Ministry in its own right, such as the Ministry of Public Works or Urban Development, or a Ministry dealing with Public-Private partnerships.
 It can be a major part of other ministries, such as within the Ministries of Transport or Energy.
 Alternatively, large projects might be separated out from government as Public-Private Partnerships or placed under the supervision of a national Major Projects Agency.
-In developing countries, major donors may bear part of the responsibility.

 There are many corruption issues arising at this 'Ministry-level'.

+Level 2.
 At the same time, individual projects can be enormous, sometimes larger than a whole country's GDP, with immense complexities.
 There is thus another block of corruption issues at this 'Project level'.